The following are descriptions of the available scholarships from the San Angelo Area Foundation:

 Art and Eva Tucker Scholarship Fund

 Created by the trustees of the Art and Eva Tucker Foundation in memory of long time philanthropist, Eva Camuñez Tucker, this scholarship provides assistance to current college students who have at a minimum, completed 30 credit hours.
-Students must be enrolled in 15 hours each semester to be eligable for this scholarship.

 T. Karman Weatherby MD Memorial Scholarship Fund